ash0080/gun.doc.cn/API.md

 ## <a name="path"></a>gun.path(key)

 <a href="https://youtu.be/UDZGVYLNLAU" title="GUN path"><img src="http://img.youtube.com/vi/UDZGVYLNLAU/0.jpg" width="425px"></a><br>

+> Warning: This extension was removed from core, you probably shouldn't be using it!

 > Warning: Not included by default!
 You must include it yourself via `require('gun/lib/path.js')` or `<script src="/gun/lib/path.js"></script>`!